 Agility training can have everyday benefits too: "Think of how important it is to be able to pivot and change directions quickly, like if you go to cross the street and have to dodge a big pothole without falling, or moving swiftly to catch your brand-new iPhone before it hits the floor," says Phelps.
 Those quick reflexes come in handy IRL, which is all the more reason to add some agility drills to your sweat sesh.
 Keep scrolling for trainers' go-to agility exercises to try for yourself.

 This is a fave of both Phelps and Stonehouse.
 Find a sturdy box of a challenging but manageable height, from around three to four feet tall.
-With your feet hip-width apart, bend your knees slightly and power through your quads and glutes to jump on top of the box, trying to land softly with both feet in a squat.
+With your feet hip-width apart, bend your knees slightly and drive through your heels as you jump on top of the box, landing softly in a squat with both feet flat on the box.
 Perform for 30- to 60-second intervals.

 With your feet no more than hip-width apart, bend your knees to squat and push through your heels, pushing upwards and sideways towards the other side of the room.
 Phelps says to land softly and absorb the shock by squatting deeply.
 Perform for 30- to 60-second intervals.

 Loading More Posts...